renyl/playa/README.markdown

           };
       });

-where `first_instance` is the id of the playa you are addressing.
+where `first_instance` is the id of the Playa you are addressing.

 currently, callbacks do nothing on default.
 I plan to concoct some sort of defaults, however, as long as I can convince myself they will be generally useful.